Sean's Blog

 Benchmark

-The benchmark should reflect realistic usage - right now it just measures index built and query times.
+The benchmark should reflect realistic usage - right now it just measures index build and query times.

 In the future I want to extend it:

-• measure insertion perormance after inital index is built
+• measure insertion perormance after initial index is built

 • simulate realistic complex SQL queries involving categorical and range filtering